GSO-soslab/alpha_hardware_release/Electronics/doc/PI_setup_guide.md

         sudo reboot
         ```
     - type `hostname -I` or `ip -a address`, you should see the new IP of your PI now.

+    - Note: if you want to use ethernet port on the PI to access internet, you need to comment out `nameservers` and `gateway4` line under `wlan1` and add proper address under `eth0`

 - You can disable the auto update:
     ```
     sudo dpkg-reconfigure -plow unattended-upgrades